 1. Business Negotiating Skills Training and Negotiating Resources

 One way to get training, is to use the services of the many excellent consultants who provide negotiating skills seminars.
 Secondly, there are many courses available that can be taken after the close of the work day, by both management and employees.
 Lastly, you can develop your own curriculum and create preparation checklists, to ensure that each negotiator prepares in a consistent manner for each negotiation.

 Consider using an apprenticeship negotiation skills program to have junior staff tag along with your seasoned veterans.
 Participation, or passive observation, in real life negotiating situations will increase the learning curve of your novices.
 Remember also that each negotiation performed by your people, is in itself a valuable case study and learning tool.

-2) Ensure your Negotiators Fully Understand the Company's Goals and Expectations
+2. Ensure your Negotiators Fully Understand the Company’s Goal